OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 - Before using an online service it is recommended to carry out some research on it.
 Check the terms and conditions on the site, review the transparency report of the company, or search on the internet for the following: has a government requested data from that service and has that service handed it over?
 How is data being stored by the company?, ideally it should be in an encrypted form.
 Has the company been involved in a data breach?
 If so, what data was accessed?
 How much metadata is the company collecting?
 - Where possible, journalists should have two phones; one for work and one for personal use.
 This helps keep data separate which better protects the journalists and their sources if one phone becomes infected.
 - All landline calls or mobile phone calls are not encrypted and can be intercepted and/or the conversation can be obtained at the level of the company.
-- All text messages (SMS) are not encrypted and can be intercepted.
+- All text messages (SMS) are unencrypted and can be intercepted.
 A copy of your SMS messages is kept by your mobile phone provider and can be passed to governments or accessed by people at the company.
 - Some services offer encryption in transmission but the information is not encrypted on the server of the company.
 This could be a risk for a journalist if they are concerned that a government might subpoena for that data or that the data could be accessed by someone at the company.
 - The most secure form of communication is to use end-to-end encryption by default.
 This means that the information is automatically encrypted both in transmission and on the server.
 Some examples include WhatsApp and Signal.
 Other services are only end-to-end encrypted if the user turns it on, so journalists should ensure that they have activated the encryption.